Q. How is the church managing social distancing?

 Q. Will the hymn books be sanitised?

 A. Sadly, hymn singing is not allowed at the moment, so all hymn books and bibles will be removed.
-A single use Order of Service will be provided, which we ask you to take away with you.
 There will, however, be music to listen to.

 Q. I usually give cash in the plate when I come to church.
 I believe this is not advised.
 What can I do to support the work of the church?